-We currently work on many aspects of the natural (field-based) behaviour of fiddlers.
+We work on many aspects of the natural (field-based) behaviour of fiddlers.

 - How and why to male neighbours help each other?